pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-19-easy-strait.md

 {{< image src="IMG_7395.jpg" alt="Where's that model train?" ratio="16x9" >}}

-When we entered the strait of Messina, I changed the Code D for the spinnaker.
+When we entered the strait of Messina, I changed the gennaker for the {{% explain "{{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}}" "a large light sail that is used when the wind comes _from behind_ your boat" %}}.
 Very light puffs of air pushed us slowly forward.
 Around sunset, the wind increased gradually until the perfect 10 knots.
 Tall ship 'Sea Cloud' passed us on engine.
 Too bad, the wind came from the perfect direction for such a ship.

 {{< two-images src1="IMG_7402.jpg" alt1="Sea Cloud at sunset" src2="IMG_7409.jpg" alt2="A plethora of purples" >}}